Mint is one of our most popular herbs, used in many recipes.

 - The different mint types

-- Where & how to grow mint indoors
+- Where & how to grow it indoors (or outdoors)

 - How to use it for cooking and in recipes

 The Top 4 Mint Varieties